My name is Paul Godding and I am a full-time professional private maths tutor based in South Wales.

 Here is an example of the different types of tutoring I’ve undertaken in recent years:

-- GCSE Summer/November sittings in Wales & England,
+- GCSE Mathematics in Wales (WJEC) & England (AQA),

-- International GCSE for those at Independent schools,
+- International GCSE (Edexcel) for those at Independent schools,

 - Innovative arithmetic & mental techniques,